 Familie – large family-size fruit + veg pack (€16.25)

 The fruit and veg is sourced either locally or for more variety from the Mediterranean – mainly Italy and Spain – which is transported by road and not by air.
+A newsletter sheet is provided every week which includes information on the source of the produce.

 The package can be ordered from any participating health food shop.
 You pick up the package weekly on a specific day and you always have to pay a week in advance.
 It is possible to skip week(s) if you are away on holiday.